-- Complete an exit interview with financial aid - · Return their student ID badge, clinical facility badges, books, university supplies, and parking sticker to security
+• Complete an exit interview with financial aid

+Return their student ID badge, clinical facility badges, books, university supplies, and parking tag to security

-A student dismissed from the SU PA program is prohibited from any further attendance in class or participation in medical training.
+A student who is dismissed from the SU PA program is prohibited from any further attendance in class or participation in medical training at South University.
 The student may choose to appeal the decision and will not be allowed to continue program related activities until resolution of the appeal.
-Any dismissed student from any SU PA program who elects to re-apply through CASPA will have his/her prior enrollment status considered and will not be guaranteed re-admission.
+Any dismissed student from any SU PA program who elects to re-apply through CASPA will have their prior enrollment status considered and will not be guaranteed re-admission.